 Refunds are given depending on the time left before departure according to the following table.
-The cancellation fee of \$500 per person can be applied toward another tour if reserved within six months of the cancelled trip's departure date.
+The cancellation fee of \$500 per person can be applied toward another trip if reserved within six months of the cancelled trip's departure date.
 Cancellations are non-transferrable.
-Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.

 Dates Forfeited Amount per Person

-On or before January 1, 2020 \$500
+On or before January 1, 2022 \$500

-January 2 to October 14, 2020 \$4,000
+January 2 to October 14, 2022 \$4,000

-On or after October 15, 2020 100% of tour cost
+On or after October 15, 2022 100% of trip cost